U.S. economy grew at annual rate of 2% in the third quarter, as delta variant pulled back progress

 Still, the economy has more than eclipsed its pre-pandemic high, after adjusting for inflation, and growth for the year is still projected to approach 6 percent — its fastest rate in almost four decades.

 Economists are also optimistic about the final stretch of 2021.
 Senior economic officials in the Biden administration note that new cases are down nearly 60 percent since the peak of the delta variant surge.
 Already, consumer confidence is rebounding with a 3.6 percent increase in October, after falling all three months of the third quarter, according to a Tuesday release from the Conference Board.
-And consumer spending is expected to ramp up around the holiday season.
+Consumer spending is expected to ramp up around the holiday season.
+And already, jobless claims are ticking down and dropped to a new pandemic low last week.

 But there’s never been a playbook for this recovery, and where the pandemic goes, the economy goes.
 Officials in the White House and the Federal Reserve stress the importance of looking at many months or quarters of data — good or bad — to assess the economy’s health.
 What unfolds over the next few months will help determine whether the latest GDP report reflects a disappointing blip in time or something stickier.